gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 At Init time

-*   create all shaders and programs.
+*   create all shaders and programs and look up locations
 *   create buffers and upload vertex data
 *   create textures and upload texture data